cosmos/cosmos-sdk/docs/spec/staking/spec-technical.md

 ## State

 The staking module persists the following information to the store:
-* `GlobalState`, describing the global pools and the inflation related fields
+* `GlobalState`, a struct describing the global pools, inflation, and fees
-* validator candidates (including current validators), indexed by public key and shares in the global pool (bonded or unbonded depending on candidate status)
+* `ValidatorCandidates: <pubkey | shares> => <candidate>`, a map of all candidates (including current validators) in the store, indexed by their public key and shares in the global pool.
-* delegator bonds (for each delegation to a candidate by a delegator), indexed by the delegator address and the candidate public key
+* `DelegatorBonds: < delegator-address | candidate-pubkey > => <delegator-bond>`. a map of all delegations by a delegator to a candidate, indexed by delegator address and candidate pubkey. public key
-* the queue of unbonding delegations
+* `UnbondQueue`, the queue of unbonding delegations
-* the queue of re-delegations
+* `RedelegateQueue`, the queue of re-delegations

 ### Global State

-The GlobalState data structure contains total Atom supply, amount of Atoms in the bonded pool, sum of all shares distributed for the bonded pool, amount of Atoms in the unbonded pool, sum of all shares distributed for the unbonded pool, a timestamp of the last processing of inflation, the current annual inflation rate, a timestamp for the last comission accounting reset, the global fee pool, a pool of reserve taxes collected for the governance use and an adjustment factor for calculating global fee accum. `Params` is global data structure that stores system parameters and defines overall functioning of the module.
+The GlobalState contains information about the total amount of Atoms, the global bonded/unbonded position, the Atom inflation rate, and the fees.

+`Params` is global data structure that stores system parameters and defines overall functioning of the module.

 ``` go